joelhawksley/identity/talks/2022-breaking-the-bundle/outline.md

 What
   What worked and what didn't as we've taken on the bundle How we've communicated our priorities to management
-    I had a bad spider sense about our trchnical debt.
+    I had a bad spider sense about our technical debt.
 That’s not enough to convince others to help, let alone my manager to give me and others time to work on it.
 We needed a plan.
     My hunch was twofold: we had a lot of technical debt and it was continuing to increase with remediation.

 Measurement
+  Did this far too late in the process
   Error budget.
 How to measure anything
   Custom CSS as measure of system's effectiveness Datadog dashboard